TromboneScott/Oscars/README.txt

 To start a new year:

-Download 100x148 pixel pictures for Google Form for these categories:
+Download 100x148 pixel pictures for Google Form for all categories
-- Actor/Actress including Supporting
-- Best Picture
-- International Feature
-- Animated Short
-- Documentary Feature
-- Animated Feature
 1. Go to imdb.com
 2. Use the search window to search for the movie or actor
 3. Right-click on the little image of the correct movie or actor that appears in the search drop down and select Save image as...